 (A) 90 - 100 EXCELLENT.
 Based on superior visual and conceptual solutions.
 Above and beyond what is required for each assignment showing effort, multiple successful solutions, superior final and design process.
-(B) 80 - 89 GOOD.
+30% - Attendance/Time management (B) 80 - 89 GOOD.
 More than what is required with above average visual/conceptual solutions and experimentation.
-(C) 70 - 79 FAIR.
+50% - Projects/Design Process Journal (C) 70 - 79 FAIR.
 The basic and minimum visual/concept requirement for each assignment.
 Minimum Design Process.
-(D) 60 - 69 WEAK.
+20% - Final Portfolio Review (D) 60 - 69 WEAK.
 Failure to full fill the basic project requirements.
 (F) 0 - 59 UNACCEPTABLE.
 Failure to maintain 80% participation and projects.